Best app-based and online bank accounts

 - Fast in-app card cancellation

-- In-credit interest (in some cases)
+- In-credit interest (in some cases).

 All banking apps are positioned slightly differently and each excels in specific areas, which we explore in our reviews below.

 This means if one of these apps goes bust, you’ll get 100% of your money back.
-However, if the bigger bank used to store your money happens to go bust, your money might not be protected.
+However, if the bigger bank that was used to store your money happens to go bust, your money might not be protected.

-App-based bank reviews
+Online bank reviews

 Current account features